 "Now you're just hallucinating."

 "Not at all.
 We just made eye contact, and now he's heading this way."
+She waved out the window uncharacteristically.

 Too soon for us to make any real progress, the door swung open.